cskonopka/broadcast-research/README.md

 -- 2015-04-april-FFProbeAnalysis-V4.csv
 -- 2015-04-april-png-imagemagick.csv
 ```
 ***
+## Intention
+Design data-mining programs intended to generate content and analysis files using source content from the edits folder from 2015 - present.
+Source content (.mp4) information is acquired using FFprobe and ImagickMagick's identify program and saved as monthly .csv files.
+Then, use cat to concatenate all of the .csv files into a singular master file.

+*Note: CSV files have no headers.
+The data headers for .csv files are located in the README.md file of the specific data set*
+***
 ## Data Points
 Data extracted from content in the *edits* folder will be in the form of .csv or .txt.